— Keep your WordPress site steady during changes

 This is unfortunately not always the case, things can and do go wrong when running updates.
 This is the main reason why extra precautions like Visual Regression testing and updating on staging version first need to be taken before and during updates.

-How can you detect if something has changed on site after updates?
+How do you detect if something has changed on the site after updates?

 This is a very difficult task if you don't have help by automated tests.
 You can theoretically check the site manually, but even on a small site it can be difficult to remember exactly how things looked and functioned before the update.
 On medium and large sized sites, it becomes more or less impossible, and very time-consuming, to keep track of changes manually.